Donald Trump tests positive for coronavirus | DW | 02.10.2020

 She also traveled with Trump several other days this week, including on board the presidential helicopter Marine One as well as on Air Force One.

+Dr Sean Conley said the pair plan to "remain home at at the White House during their convalescence."

+Trump canceled plans to attend a campaign fundraiser and to fly to Florida for a rally later Friday.

-At 74, Trump is at higher risk of developing severe complications from COVID-19.
+At 74, Trump is at a higher risk of developing severe complications from COVID-19.

+While most people develop only mild symptoms, some older people — usually those with other medical complications — develop more severe symptoms, including pneumonia, which can be fatal.

+The announcement sparked a drop in US stock futures.
+The Dow slumped 1.7% and the broader S&P 500 shed 1.6% on the news.

 Hope Hicks is one of Trump's most-trusted aides who returned to the administration this year as an adviser ahead of the election